isomerpages/isomerpages-isomergovsg/_documentation/00-training-materials.md

 title: Training Materials
 permalink: /documentation/training-materials/
 ---
+> The following Isomer v1 documentation may not be updated, if you could not find information that you need, please reach out to Isomer Support Team.
+We're also progressively deprecating v1 sites, we'll be reaching out to you in due time for the migration.

 #### **Basic concept about Isomer, Github, Markdown**
 * [Training Guide for Reviewer of Content](/files/Reviewer Training Guide.pdf){:target="_blank"}